Evaluations

 All submissions are evaluated through a rigorous two-tier process comprising the Nominating Committee and Prize Council.
 Both panels consist of prominent practitioners, policy makers, academics and experts from a wide range of disciplines in the public and private sectors.

-Judging criteria
+Evaluation criteria

 The Prize looks at the holistic transformation of the city over a period of at least 10 years, and emphasises on the creation of liveable, vibrant and sustainable urban communities within a quality built environment that incorporates the principles of sustainable development.